qiuyucc/react-native-demo/README.md

 - Use the NetInfo API to obtain network information
 - Respond to changes in the network information
 - `yarn add react-native-netinfo`

+# Building Standalone Apps
+- Set up Expo XDE and install the Expo CLI named exp and use them to build and deploy your application
+- Configure your React Native application and then use the online services from Expo to build the Android APK for deployment to the Google Play store

+1. Expo XDE, CLI and Expo Account
+    - Download and install Expo XDE as per the instructions given here.
+    - Start Expo XDE and sign up for an account on Expo.
+You will need an Expo account in order to do the building of the Android APK or iOS IPA files.
+    - `yarn global add exp@54.0.1`
+    - download the icon.png file given above, and put it in the project's root folder
+    - open the app.json file and updates as follow:
+     `{
+  "expo": {
+    "sdkVersion": "27.0.0",
+    "name": "confusion",
+    "icon": "./icon.png",
+    "version": "1.0.0",
+    "slug": "confusion",
+    "ios": {
+      "bundleIdentifier": "net.food.confusion.confusion"
+    },
+    "android": {
+      "package": "net.food.confusion.confusion"
+    }
+  }
+}`

+2. Building the Android APK
+  - refer to expo doc [link](https://docs.expo.io/versions/latest/distribution/building-standalone-apps/?redirected)
+  - `exp build: android`

+3. Eject the project
+    - `yarn run eject`
+    - Follow along the instruction on the screen.
+Since you are using Expo APIs in the project.